-Unclaimed payouts will be retained in the employers' WCS account until the scheme closure date (to be announced in 2022).
-Employers will no longer be eligible to claim the payouts after that.
+Unclaimed payouts will be retained in the employers' WCS account until 30 Sep 2022 Employers will no longer be eligible to claim the payouts after that.

 When will eligible employers with GIRO or PayNow Corporate receive WCS payouts?

 For each year that an employer qualifies for WCS payouts, the employer will receive the WCS payouts at the end of March in the subsequent year.
 IRAS, which is the administrator of the WCS, will notify the employer of his or her payout.
 Employers do not need to apply to receive the WCS payouts.